+The Company is governed by the income tax laws of China and the United States.
 The Company accounts for income taxes using the asset/liability method prescribed by ASC 740, "Income Taxes."
 Under this method, deferred tax assets and liabilities are determined based on the difference between the financial reporting and tax bases of assets and liabilities using enacted tax rates that will be in effect in the period in which the differences are expected to reverse.
-The Company records a valuation allowance to offset deferred tax assets if, based on the weight of available evidence, it is more-likely-thannot that some portion, or all, of the deferred tax assets will not be realized.
+The Company records a valuation allowance to offset deferred tax assets if, based on the weight of available evidence, it is more-likely-than-not that some portion, or all, of the deferred tax assets will not be realized.
 The effect on deferred taxes of a change in tax rates is recognized as income or loss in the period that includes the enactment date.